JesseKerkvliet/microbial_genomics/index.md

 6. **Which antibiotic resistance phenotypes are predicted for the sample?**
 7. **On which contig is the resistance gene located?**
-8. **Are any of the hits found on a plasmid?**
+8. **Are any of the hits originating from a plasmid?**
 9. **The names of the contigs between samples are the same: NODE_[number]\_length\_[number]\_cov\_[number].
-Are contigs with the same name the same contig between samples?**
+Are contigs with the same name in different files the same contig?**

+## Plasmids
-One of the results that shows up often in these assemblies is the ampicillin resistance gene *blaTEM-1B*.
+One of the results that shows up often in these samples is the ampicillin resistance gene *blaTEM-1B*.
 This gene encodes a beta-lactamase, providing resistance against beta-lactam-based antibiotics.
-The gene is usually located on a plasmid.
-However, ResFinder only shows a hit with the *blaTEM-1B* gene, not with the genetic context.
-We are therefore not sure that this gene is located on a plasmid.
+According to the ResFinder hit, this is gene is usually located on a plasmid.
+We want to know if this is the case in our samples.
+ResFinder only shows a hit with the *blaTEM-1B* gene, not with the genetic context.
+We are therefore not sure that this gene is located on a plasmid in our sample.
 To check if this is the case, we return to [BLAST](blast.ncbi.nlm.nih.gov/Blast.cgi).
 Open one of your assembly files in a text editor and copy the contig that contains the *blaTEM-1B* gene according to ResFinder.
 Go back to BLAST and choose blastn once more.
 In the entry field, paste the contig you chose and start the tool.

 10. **Is the contig a plasmid?
 How do you know?**
 11. **Is the sequence your contig matches to the same length as your contig?
 If not, what could be an explanation for that?**

+## Answers
+The answers to these questions will be discussed during the lecture (if time allows it), and will be uploaded [here] after the lecture.